mmccthomas/Pythonista_games/README.md

 Othello
 Connect4
 Chess (WIP)
+Kye

 Much of the  working engines of these games were provided by other developers.
-I added the gui front end for use on ios using Pythonista, along with any changes I saw fit.
+I have added the gui front end for use on ios using Pythonista, along with any changes I saw fit.